bcd/freewpc/machine/tz/tz.md

 TZ Mag Helpers: yes_no, YES
 Snake Wrap:yes_no, YES

-# No lock needed to relight Gumball
-Easy Light Gumball: yes_no, YES

 # Hit Slot/Piano to relight if < 8 door_panels
-Easy Light Door panels: yes_no, YES
+Easy lite door: yes_no, YES

 # Used by the autofire, turn on if autofire opto fails
-Fire when detected empty: yes_no, NO
+Fire empty: yes_no, NO

+# No lock needed to relight Gumball
+Easy Lite Gumball: yes_no, YES

 # Do not grab the ball on the right magnet if gumball is lit
-Gumball over Camera: yes_no, NO
+No grab gumball: yes_no, NO

 # Show advanced info during bonus
-Advanced bonus info:yes_no, YES
+Adv bonus info:yes_no, YES

 # Tweak the drop time for the throw automatically
 # Doesnt currenly work